Already adopted? Let us know!

 Story

 You can fill out an adoption application online on our official website.
-DEWY was saved from a kill shelter in Texas and arrived at Give a Dog a Home Rescue, in Sebec, Maine on 5th August 2023.
-DEWY is spayed, rabies, core vaccines, heartworm and tick tested negative, monthly preventatives and is microchipped with Fi Nano.
-She has an estimated date of birth of January 2023 and at the time of transport weighed around 20 pounds.
+MAGGIE-Pierce was saved from a kill shelter in Georgia and arrived at Give a Dog a Home Rescue, in Sebec, Maine on 5 April 2024.
+Maggie-Pierce is spayed, rabies, core vaccines, monthly preventatives and is microchipped with 24PetWatch.
+She has an estimated date of birth of 4 November 2023 and in April 2024 weighed of 20 pounds.
 We have no way of knowing the breed, it is up to individuals to look at the pictures and videos to make up their own mind.
-We take a lot of pictures and videos and don't always have the time to post them on the dogs individual webpage and adoption site, so we ask that you go to the rescue YouTube channel and photo albums on our Facebook page to see a LOT of pictures and videos.
+This sweet girl is still a baby and so we are looking for families who understand how much work puppies are, who are able to ensure she gets all the socialization she needs, the training, routine and structure to give her the right start to her wonderful life ahead of her.
+Maggie-P is in a kennel with several other pups similar in age, some bigger, some smaller and she is having a great time playing and wrestling most of the day, when of course they are not snuggled up in a big puppy pile dreaming of their forever families and future lives full of adventure ahead of them.
+We take a lot of pictures and videos and don't always have the time to post them on the dogs individual webpage and adoption site, so we ask that you go to the rescue YouTube channel and photo albums on our Facebook page t o see a LOT of pictures and videos.
 We are looking for families that have the lifestyle that the dog needs to lead a healthy, both mentally and physically life, who can afford a GOOD quality food, toys and treats and understand the importance of veterinary wellness checks.
-DEWY is located at the rescue in Sebec Maine and is available for an adoption fee of $550.
+Maggie-Pierce is located at the rescue in Sebec Maine and is available for a reduced adoption fee of $550.
 Interested families are required to complete our application process and once approved schedule an appointment to come to the rescue to meet and take home their new best friend.
 Our process takes 1-2 days as long as we are able to talk to references, so be prepared to be approved (hopefully) to adopt within a few days of submitting the adoption application. https://giveadogahome-rescue.rescuegroups.org/forms/form?formid=5838 HOUSE TRAINED - All of our dogs are located in the kennel building so we are not able to say if a dog is house-trained, however, they do have access and use the dog door to access their run, play area 24/7.
 FOOD - We feed a variety of high quality brands and flavors including, chicken, turkey, beef, lamb and fish generally alternated daily.
-CATS - As the dogs are in the kennels, we are not able to say how they are with cats.
-Click here to watch a video of DEWY.Visit this organization's web site to see any additional information available about this pet.September 24, 2023, 12:54 pm
+CATS - We do not have cats in the kennels and are not able to say how our dogs are with cats.
+Click here to watch a video of MAGGIE-PIERCE.Visit this organization's web site to see any additional information available about this pet.April 25, 2024, 12:37 pm

 Halifax - (location MAINE), NS